wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

 1. **Explanation**: Provide an overview of data flow through the provisioned infrastructure
 1. **Data Quality Rules**: Show how a data quality rule can prevent semantically incorrect data from landing in Kafka topic.
-   * The `raw.recipes` topic has a rule that must include multiple ingredents; invalid recipes will end up in a dead letter queue (`raw.recipes.dlq`)
+   * The `raw.recipes` topic has a rule that must include multiple ingredients; invalid recipes will end up in a dead letter queue (`raw.recipes.dlq`)
 1. **Data Transformation Rules**:  Show how a data transformation rule can modify data before it lands in a Kafka topic.
    * Both the `raw.orders` and `raw.recipes` topics have a data transformation rule that does three things to the `recipe_id` field:
       * Replace spaces with dashes